 Camden Courier-Post - February 8, 1938

-CONFERS WITH HARTMANN ON LIGHT PLANT BILL
+WITH HARTMANN ON LIGHT PLANT BILL

 A conference on Camden's proposed legislative light plant bill was held yesterday by State Senator Albert E. Burling, Commissioner Frank J. Hartmann and his assistant, Walter S. Anderson.
 The session was held in Burling's private office.

 Neither Burling nor Hartmann would disclose if they had decided on any action to introduced a bill to provide enabling legislation to obtain Federal PW A funds for the proposed municipal electric light plant, for which voters of the city twice cast a majority vote.

 "The conference was held at the request of Commissioner Hartmann,” Burling said.
 "We discussed possible legislation which may be favorably acted on by the Legislature.

 "It was agreed that our plans not be discussed or made known for the present and not until the matter can be more thoroughly analyzed and discussed."

 Commissioner Hartmann was reluctant to discuss the conference.

 "Out of courtesy to Senator Burling I do not desire to discuss the matter," Hartmann said.